 Leslie Ratley-Beach joined the Land Trust Alliance as its first Conservation Defense Director in 2007.
 Leslie leads the national conservation defense liability insurance program (Terrafirma) and the Alliance’s conservation defense center.
 Previously, she worked with the Vermont Land Trust as stewardship director and project counsel.

-Lianna Lee has worked at accredited land trusts throughout New England, and is currently the community programs manager for Tug Hill Tomorrow Land Trust in New York State.
+Lianna Lee has worked at accredited land trusts throughout New England, and is currently the Communications Specialist for the Northern Forest Center.
 She is also a founding board member of TerraCorps, an AmeriCorps program that places members with environmental organizations in Massachusetts.

 Lisa McCauley is an easement specialist with the US Department of Agriculture, Natural Resources Conservation Service in Montana.